balancer/docs-v3/docs/concepts/vault/features/transient-accounting.md

 Upon activation of the transient state, the handler contract is given permissions to certain Vault functions.
 This is managed by the Vault maintaining a list of handlers authorized to call these functions.
 The Vault then returns execution control back to the handler through a callback.
 The handler is now authorized to call:

-- `wire`: Sends tokens from the Vault to a recipient.
+- `sendTo`: Sends tokens from the Vault to a recipient.
 - `settle`: Balances the changes for a token.
-- `retrieve`: Collects tokens from a sender.
+- `takeFrom`: Collects tokens from a sender.
 - `swap`: Exchanges one type of token for another.
 - `addLiquidity`: Adds one or more tokens to a liquidity pool.
 - `removeLiquidity`: Removes one or more tokens from a liquidity pool.